SchulzLab/SNEEP/README.md

 # SNEEP: SNP exploration and functional analysis using epigenetic data

-SNEEP is metho to identify regulatry non-coding SNPs that modify the binding sites of Transcription Factors (TFs) for large SNP sets.
-SNEEP is based on the statistical approach introduced in our paper 'A statistical approach to identify regulatory DNA variants' (preprint:  ).
+SNEEP is fast method to identify regulatry non-coding SNPs  (rSNPs) that modify the binding sites of Transcription Factors (TFs) for large collections of SNPs provided by the user.
+SNEEP is based on a statistical approach introduced in our paper 'A statistical approach to identify regulatory DNA variants' (preprint:  ).

-In more detail, our SNEEP approach prioritizes SNPs as targets of one or several Transcription Factors (TFs) and infers whether a gene’s expression is influenced by the change in the TF binding behavior.
-To do so, we
--	evaluate the impact of a SNP on a potential TF binding site by calculating a probabilistic differential binding score for the difference in TF binding affinity in wild type versus a mutated sequence.
+We evaluate the effect of a SNP by computing a maximal differential TF binding score, which describes the difference of the TF binding affinity of the two allelic variants of the SNP.

+Beside of the identification of rSNPs and the affected TFs, we allow to add various kinds of cell type or tissue specific epigenetic information either public available or user-specific, like
--	associate SNPs to potential target genes, by making use of different types of information, like linked epigenetic elements using Hi-C data or catalouged elements that associate with gene expression changes from the EpiRegio database.
+-  associate rSNPs to potential target genes using regulatory elements (REMs) linked to genes based on Hi-C data or taken from our EpiRegio database (link epiregio).

-SNEEP can easily handle large collections of SNPs provided by the user.
-Additional, various kinds of user-specific epigenetic data can be incorporated, like
 - open chromatin data to exclude SNPs located in region not accessible in the cell type of interest
 - gene expression data to restrict the analysis to TFs which are expressed.

 Further, SNEEP provides a comprehensive report containing different summary statistics, which
 -	highlight TFs whose binding affinity is most often affected by the analyzed SNPs,
 -	list TFs associated to a gain, or a loss of TF binding affinity based on the input data,
 -	provide information about how many SNPs are linked to a target gene.

 All statistical assessments are compared against proper random controls to highlight only biologically interesting results.

-The following overview figure visualizes the various ways how to use our SNEEP approach.

-TODO: create figure
+For an example for the GWAS myocardial infarction (downloaded from the GWAS catalog), see here.

 # Build our tool

+We provide a bioconda package to install the main functionality of our approach:

-Please make sure that the following software is available on your machine:
+If you do not want to use our bioconda package, please make sure that the following software is available on your machine:

 - c++11
 - g++ (9.3.0)